 The "Recondo" teams, as they are often called, seek out the enemy, they precede and follow all convoys to prevent sneak attacks.
 They continually patrol roads that are dangerous even for tanks and heavily armored vehicles to travel.
-They look for tanks and heavily armored blocks, snipers and mines for tanks and heavily armored velocks, snipers and mines, and Vietcong tax collectors, road blocks, snipers and mines, and they usually find them the hard way. r usually find them-the hard with sandbags to absorb The floor of the jeeps are covered with sandbags to absorb The floor of the jeeps are to mine.
-But as Gray says, "The some of the blast if they do hit a mine.
-But as Gray says, "The some of the blast if they do hit and drive so fast that the mine best thing we can do is just try and Gray and explode behind us."
+They look for Vietcong tax collectors, road blocks, snipers and mines, and they usually find them-the hard way.

+The floor of the jeeps are covered with sandbags to absorb some of the blast if they do hit a mine.
+But as Gray says, "The best thing we can do is just try and drive so fast that the mine will explode behind us."